Jesse Taylor: Independent promotions

 Taylor was signed to fight Australian knockout artist, Dylan Andrews, at the inaugural Australian Fighting Championship event.
 The fight took place in Melbourne on November 12, 2010.
 Taylor won the fight midway into round one, choking Andrews unconscious from a guillotine choke.

 Taylor was scheduled to fight PRIDE FC, UFC, and DREAM veteran, Denis Kang at Battlefield Fight League 7.
 Kang later pulled out of the fight, and Jesse moved up to Light Heavyweight to fight Clay Davidson, defeating him in a unanimous decision.
-The fight with Kang was rescheduled for May 28, 2011 at Battlefield Fight League 8.
+The fight with Kang was rescheduled for May 28, 2011, at Battlefield Fight League 8.
 Taylor won by submission in the first round, getting Kang in a rear naked choke.

-Taylor fought Bellator Middleweight champion Hector Lombard on September 3, 2011, in the main event at the Australian Fighting Championships.
+Taylor fought Bellator Middleweight champion Héctor Lombard on September 3, 2011, in the main event at the Australian Fighting Championships.

 Taylor replaced an injured Paulo Filho at KSW XVII and faced Mamed Khalidov.
 He lost the fight via kneebar submission early in the first round.

 Cage Warriors

-Taylor faced Judo black belt Gaël Grimaud on May 24, 2012 in Isa Town, Bahrain at Cage Warriors Fight Night 6 for Grimaud's welterweight championship.
+Taylor faced Judo black belt Gaël Grimaud on May 24, 2012, in Isa Town, Bahrain at Cage Warriors Fight Night 6 for Grimaud's welterweight championship.
 Taylor dominated the first two rounds by utilizing his wrestling to take Grimaud down and control him throughout the round while also peppering Grimaud with short strikes.
 Early in the third round Grimaud took Taylor's back.
 As Taylor was attempting to escape back control, Grimaud trapped Taylor's arm and transitioned to an armbar, forcing Taylor to submit and thus retaining his welterweight title.

-On December 31, 2012, Jesse Taylor defeated former champion Chris Fields in Fields's hometown of Dublin, Ireland at Cage Warriors 51 to win the CWFC middleweight title.
+On December 31, 2012, Taylor defeated former champion Chris Fields in Fields's hometown of Dublin, Ireland at Cage Warriors 51 to win the CWFC middleweight title.

 Just two months removed from winning the Cage Warriors middleweight title, Taylor fought The Ultimate Fighter 3 winner, Kendall Grove.
 The fight was for Taylor's K-OZ Entertainment middleweight title he had won back in November 2012.
-The contest took place on February 23, 2013 in Perth, Western Australia.
+The contest took place on February 23, 2013, in Perth, Western Australia.
 Taylor controlled the fight for five consecutive rounds, winning the fight via unanimous decision, and defending his middleweight title.

-Taylor had his first Cage Warriors Middleweight title defense on May 4, 2013 on the Cage Warriors 54 card.
+Taylor had his first Cage Warriors Middleweight title defense on May 4, 2013, on the Cage Warriors 54 card.
 Taylor fought, and defeated, "The White Tyson" John Phillips via submission early in the first round.